Khaing-su-wai/miit_fdp/README.md

 # miit_fdp
 Day1 Content
-Day 1 - Introduction to Verilog RTL design and Synthesis Labs using iverilog and gtkwave mkdir vsd
+Introduction to Verilog RTL design and Synthesis
+Labs using iverilog and gtkwave mkdir vsd
  cd vsd